University-of-Manitoba-Computer-Science/tools-n-techniques/topic11/topic-2.md

 <details><summary>On macOS</summary>

-The answer in 2024 could be either Intel or Apple.
+The answer in ~~2024~~ 2026 could be either Intel or Apple, but at this point is almost certainly Apple.
 You can find out what kind of processor your mac has by [opening the "About This Mac" dialog].

-If you bought your Mac as any of "M1", "M2", or "M3" (after 2021), then your computer is using Apple Silicon.
+If you bought your Mac as any of "M1", "M2", "M3", "M4", or "M5", then your
+computer is using Apple Silicon.
 The instruction set architecture of Apple Silicon is called "ARM".